Postage stamps and postal history of Pakistan: Collecting Pakistani stamps

 In Pakistan, stamp programmes are not issued in advance.
 Earlier, collectors could almost always count on stamps being issued on at least two dates: 23 March and 14 August.
-However, in recent years, the 23 March issues have become less frequent.
+However, in recent years, 23 March issues have become less frequent.
 The number of stamps issue per year also varies.
 However, no matter how many issues are released, their total cost rarely exceeds Rs.
 300/- (approx US$5).
 Besides postage stamps and souvenir sheets, the post office also sells first day covers, leaflets with and without stamps on it and postal stationery.
 Earlier, the post office did not use any specific numbering system but this changed when they started using a rather simple system on their leaflets: xxxx – y where xxxx is the year and y is the issue number within that year.
 All major catalogues include Pakistani stamps in them.
 Two local updated catalogues are available, each of which uses its own system of numbering.